 Kitchari, an Indian spiced legume and rice porridge, really is something special.
-Here we change it up a bit and form this simple dish into patty form.
-Dressed with a bit of tamarind sauce or hot sauce, it can be served as a snack, lunch, or dinner.
+This recipe changes it up a bit by forming it into patty form.
+Dressed with a bit of tamarind sauce or hot sauce, these Kitchari patties can be served as a snack, lunch, or dinner.
 Since it contains both rice and lentils (and a myriad of vegetables), it is in fact a very complete meal (and a complete protein)!

 Kitchari Patties: Indian Spiced Red Lentils and Rice [Vegan]

 - 1 clove garlic, chopped

 - 1 cup brown rice (basmati, long grain, or short grain)

 - 1 cup of each of 3 veggies of choice, finely chopped (broccoli, cauliflower, mushrooms, potatoes, peas, carrots, kale, etc.)

 - 1/4 cup fresh parsley, chopped